Sweet Potato Sage Scones

 For flakier scones, the finished mixture should be unevenly crumbly, with some of the butter remaining in larger pieces.

-A sweet potato and cream mixture is added to the flour, and briefly stirred.
+Add the sweet potato and cream mixture to the flour.
+Then briefl stir.
 Your dough should look much like this – very ragged and shaggy.

 The dough will pack well into a circle under your palms.
 Brush the dough with milk or cream before baking to give the pastries extra richness and crunchy edges.

-I think these are most beautiful when presented with a single fresh sage leaf on each scone.
+I think these Sweet Potato Sage Scones are most beautiful when presented with a single fresh sage leaf on each scone, or sprinkled with a few edible orange petals (such as organic calendula and mums).
 You could also quickly fry the sage leaves in oil until crisp, which makes for a crunchier, nuttier bite.

 This recipe was developed in partnership with The American Butter Institute for their website Go Bold With Butter